MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxXdfData.md

 Integer value.
 If
 create_composite_set=True, this will be the number of blocks put into each ‘.xdfd’ file in the composite set.
+RxSpark compute context will optimize the number of blocks based upon HDFS and Spark settings.

 ## Returns